 The investor owned utilities (IOUs) claim that customers no longer being served by a utility aren’t paying their fair share o the cost for energy purcashed on their behalf and as a result remaining utility customers are paying more.
 Data finally accessible through the Power Charge Indifference Adjustment (PCIA) proceeding reveals the opposite may be […]

-CalCCA’s mission is to create a legislative and regulatory environment that supports the development and long-term sustainability of locally-run Community Choice Aggregation (CCA) electricity providers to protect energy choice in California.
+The California Community Choice Association’s mission is to create a legislative and regulatory environment that supports the development and long-term sustainability of locally-run Community Choice Aggregation (CCA) electricity providers in California.
 We serve our members and strengthen our collective voice through education, technical guidance and regulatory and legislative advocacy.